minerllabs/minerl/docs/source/tutorials/first_agent.rst

 **As a warm up let's create a random agent.** 🧠

-Now we can reset this environment to its first position and get our first observation from the agent by reseting the environment.
+Now we can reset this environment to its first position and get our first observation from the agent by resetting the environment.

 .. code-block:: python